appiahtheresacatherine-data/sweden-employment-analysis/README.md

 ## Tools Used
 - Microsoft Excel
+- Mircosoft Power BI
-- Data visualization using line charts
+- Data visualization
-- Basic trend analysis
+- Trend analysis

 ## Visualization
 The chart below illustrates employment trends in Sweden between 2020 and 2024 for Swedish-born and Foreign-born individuals aged 20-64.